BC PNP vs Express Entry: Which Path Gets You to Canadian PR Faster in 2026?

 Express Entry is the federal government's system for managing skilled worker PR applications.
 It pulls from a pool of candidates scored by the Comprehensive Ranking System (CRS) and runs draws every two weeks.
 The CRS score determines who gets invited — the higher your score, the earlier your invitation.

 BC PNP is British Columbia's provincial selection program.
-When BC nominates you, it adds 600 points to your federal CRS score — which is effectively a guaranteed federal Invitation to Apply, regardless of what your baseline CRS score was.
+When BC nominates you through an Express Entry-linked stream, it adds 600 points to your federal CRS score — which can put you above the applicable federal Invitation to Apply cutoff, subject to federal eligibility and draw rules.

 So the BC PNP isn't an alternative to Express Entry.
 For most skilled workers, it's a tool to access Express Entry when your CRS score alone isn't enough.